scalacenter/scala-advent-of-code/docs/2023/puzzles/day03.md

         case s => Symbol(s.matched, Coord(s.start, i))
 ```

 The `object IsInt` with the `.unapply` method is called an extractor.
 It allows to define patterns to match on.
-Here it will give me a number if it can parse it from a string
+Here it will give me a number if it can parse it from a string.

 The `findPartsAndSymbols` does the parsing and returns a collection of `PartNumber` and `Symbol`.
 What we want to match on is either a number or a symbol (which is anything except the `.` and a `digit`).
 The regex match gives us some information (such as starting / ending position of the matched string) which we use to create the `PartNumber` and `Symbol` instances.